mbeddr/mps-platform-docs/src/doc/docs/home/platform_specific_bugs.md

 You only encounter serious issues with native code which is dependent on the platform.
 The JDK or JBR that you use, and the Java version can also play a role.
 For the last two factors, ensure everybody uses the same versions to not have to deal with sometimes odd error messages.

+Please note that you can't run the [generic distribution](https://www.jetbrains.com/mps/download/#section=zip) that you can find on the MPS download page.
+Running generic distributions directly is not supported at all since roughly 2023.2 because MPS needs a platform-specific JNA library.
+They provide JNA for several platforms in the generic distribution.

 ## Windows

 Based on the market share, you can assume that users and especially end users are Windows users.
 While it make sense in